 The topics in the Dial-A-Law series provide only general information on legal issues within the province of Alberta.
 This service is provided by Calgary Legal Guidance funded in part by the Alberta Law Foundation.
 The purpose is to make you aware of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

 The Patent Office will not stop others from practicing your invention.
 A patent permits the owner of the patent to protect their own rights.
-The inventor must own the intention to patent it.
+The inventor must own the invention to patent it.
 The invention may be sold to second party before, during and after the process of obtaining a patent.
-The patent owner can sue a person who infringes the patent by using, making or selling an identical or similar thing.
+The patent owner can sue a person who infringes upon the patent by using, making, or selling an identical or similar thing.
 Once granted, a patent is good for 20 years after the application is filed.

-More detailed information about the Canadian Patent system and its requirements can be found at the Canadian Intellectual Property Office (CIPO) website: http://www.cipo.ic.qc.ca .
+More detailed information about the Canadian Patent system and its requirements can be found at the Canadian Intellectual Property Office (CIPO) website: http://www.cipo.gc.ca .
 This site also provides access to the Canadian Patent Database from which a patent search can be conducted.
 A list of registered patent agents is available from the Patent Office website.

 Patents are made public 18 months after the application is filed.
-The publication is to share the knowledge with the public, so that society can benefit from this advance in technology and knowledge.
+The purpose of publication is to share the knowledge with the public, so that society can benefit from this advance in technology and knowledge.

 You must apply in each country where you want the patent protection.
-Canada’s patent laws do not protect your patent in other countries, It is not necessary to make an application in all countries at the same time to protect your rights.
-Accordingly to international convention, if you file in one country, you can file in most other countries within one year and have your position protected.
+Canada’s patent laws do not protect your patent in other countries.
+It is not necessary to make an application in all countries at the same time to protect your rights.
+According to international convention, if you file in one country, you can file in most other countries within one year and have your position protected.

-Sometimes there are conflicts as to who will receive the patent foe an invention.
-In Canada and most jurisdictions around the world, the inventor to file an application will receive a patent.
+Sometimes there are conflicts as to who will receive the patent for an invention.
+In Canada and most jurisdictions around the world, the first inventor to file an application will receive a patent.
 If there are 2 inventors who develop the same invention, the inventor who files the application first receives the patent.